Short Course In Grade R Teaching At UNISA 2026-2027

 Pre-requisite:

-• If Module A is a pre-requisite for Module B, you must pass Module A before you may register for Module B.
+• If Module A is a prerequisite for Module B, you must pass Module A before you register for Module B.

 Supplementary and/or aegrotat exams from a prior semester do not count towards the maximum amount of credits.